1 Hour / 1 CE

 • Intended Audience

-This training is designed for early-career professionals who hold at least a bachelor’s degree in psychology, social work, counseling, nursing, or a related field.
-It is particularly relevant for those working with forensic populations, especially individuals with neurodevelopmental or cognitive disabilities.
-The content is applicable across a range of settings—including community programs, hospitals, residential treatment facilities, and custodial environments—due to the high prevalence of developmental or cognitive impairments among justice-involved individuals.
+This training is intended for professionals with at least a bachelor’s degree in psychology, social work, counseling, nursing, or a related field who work with forensic populations, particularly individuals with neurodevelopmental or cognitive disabilities.
+It is especially relevant for those who support justice-involved individuals with developmental or cognitive impairments.

 • Experience Level